amitu/dotfiles/README.md

 saveplace: Saves location of cursor when emacs quits or buffer is killed, and when opening the file next it moves to last saved point.

+C-h after any key prefix to see what all key bindings are available.

 emacs: helm
 -----------